Annie Awards

 The Annie Awards are accolades which the Los Angeles branch of the International Animated Film Association, ASIFA-Hollywood, has presented each year since 1972 to recognize excellence in animation shown in American cinema and television.
 Originally designed to celebrate lifetime or career contributions to animation, the award has been given to individual works since 1992, becoming the biggest awards ceremony in the United States for the animation industry.

 Membership in ASIFA-Hollywood is divided into three main categories: General Member (for professionals), Patron (for enthusiasts of animation), and Student Member.
 Members in each category pay a fee to belong to the branch.
 Selected professional members of the branch are permitted to vote to decide the awards.

 The 48th and 49th Annie Awards ceremonies were held virtually on April 16, 2021, and March 12, 2022, respectively, due to the then ongoing COVID-19 pandemic.

 History

 In 1972, June Foray first conceived the idea of awards for excellence in the field of animation.
 With the approval of ASIFA-Hollywood president Nick Bosustow, an Annie Award ceremony was organized.
-The first ceremony was held at the banquet room of Sportsmen's Lodge in Ventura Boulevard in Studio City, Los Angeles, California.
+The first ceremony was held at the banquet room of Sportsmen's Lodge on Ventura Boulevard in Studio City, Los Angeles, California.
 Max Fleischer and Dave Fleischer were the first to be honored by the first Annie Awards for creating Betty Boop, bringing Popeye, and Olive Oyl to the animated screen, and for inventing the technique of rotoscoping.